JoelCHC3/TAP_OOP_SCALA/README.md

 Techniques (TAP) subject, those being TAP_OOP and TAP_SCALA.
 The root folder includes the composite structure with sample reduced files for
 each extension.
 The files folder includes sample large files for each extension.
+The gson .jar must be added as a depencendy to handle JSON files.

 == OOP Part ==
 Design of a DataFrame library in Java using Design Patterns.
 It accepts CSV, JSON